fsetrodinomo/Headlines-emailer/README.md

 ```

 # Breakdown code
-### What is BeautifullSoup ?
-How do you get the text from the website ?
+### How do you get the text from the website ?
 There are 2 packages used.
-Requests and BeautifullSoup.
+Requests and BeautifulSoup.
 If you want to get the data from a website you need a HTTP requests, simplified:A request which help you to create a request and a response.
 In this case the content of the website https://realpython.github.io/fake-jobs/.
-BeautifullSoup helps to get the content of the website and turn it into HTML.
+BeautifulSoup helps to get the content of the website and turn it into HTML.
 At L6 you can decide from which div tag you want to select your information.

 <i>If you would open the page , click on your right mouse button and select 'Inspect' you can see the structure of a website.
 The divs consist out of smaller divs and the more you click through the divs the more specific the information of the divs get. </i>